sslivkoff/polars_bin2/README.md

 An enhanced `bin` namespace for polars.

 The polars `str` namespace contains many functions that would also be useful to have in the `bin` namespace.
-The `polars_bin2` package implements these functions in the `bin2` namespace for both Series and Expr in polars.
+The `polars_bin2` package implements these functions by creating a `bin2` namespace.

-Most of the functions in `polars_bin2` are currently implemented by 1) encoding binary data as `str`, 2) using the `str` namespace, and 3) converting the result approximately.
+Most of the functions in `polars_bin2` are currently implemented by 1) encoding binary data as `str`, 2) using the `str` namespace, and 3) converting the result appropriately.

 ## Installation